How much work can you do without a contractor license?

 Downsides to getting a contractor license

-But after you get a specific license (like electrician or plumbing), you may be limited to taking jobs specific to your license, training, and experience.
-Sometimes the variety of jobs available — despite the lower monetary caps — outweighs the need for a license.
+Another reason you may choose contracting without a license is that having a license can limit your work.
+For instance, after you get a specific license (like electrician or plumbing), you may be limited to taking jobs specific to your license, training and experience.
+Sometimes, despite the lower monetary caps, the variety of jobs available outweighs the need for a license.

 What kind of projects can a contractor without a license do?

-The type of projects you can do without a license varies by state.
-Check with your state guidelines and local building regulations on work types and monetary caps, but common tasks that may not require a license include:
+Check with your state guidelines and local contracting work regulations on work types and monetary caps to ensure you don’t face fines or criminal charges.
+Typical tasks that may not require a license include:

-Window treatments
+1. Window treatments

 The average homeowner or business owner may find installing blinds, shades, and window treatments challenging and time-consuming.
 You can usually install window treatments without a license if the project falls under the maximum dollar amount set by your state and doesn’t involve electrical work.

-Painting
+2. Painting

 Some states allow you to paint without having a license or registration.
 For example, you can work as a painting contractor without a license on jobs in Arizona that pay less than $5,000, but California requires registration and licensing for painting jobs over $500.